-The modules also provide a Network User role for end-users (Users).
-Network Users can make use of the encrypt/decrypt services, but cannot access the modules for administrative purposes.
+The module also provides a Network User role for end-users (Users).
+Network Users can make use of the encrypt/decrypt services, but cannot access the module for administrative purposes.

 The module does not provide a Maintenance role.

 FIPS Approved Services